-Now, in order to understand gist or deeper meaning of “Gur Charan Kamal“, “Gur Charan Dhoorh“, or “Gur Moorat“, first we need to understand who the true Guru is in Sikhi.
+Thus, in order to understand the spiritual meaning of ‘Gur Charan Kamal‘, ‘Gur Charan Dhoorh‘ or ‘Gur Moorat‘, first we need to understand who the ‘Saadh’, Guru or ‘Sant’ is in Sikhi of Baabaa Nanak.

 - ਗੁਰੁ ਮੇਰਾ ਗਿਆਨੁ ਗੁਰੁ ਰਿਦੈ ਧਿਆਨੁ ॥: Guru is my Giaan (Knowledge or Wisdom…), the Guru is (ever) within my Heart; this is my meditation (Dhiaan, Reflection, contemplation …). (sggs 864).